-He maintained a friendly rivalry with Hamilton during their 3 years together, with several on track battles (e.g. Turkey 2010, China 2011, Hungary 2011, Brazil 2012).
-His 2011 season was particularly impressive, winning three races, out scoring a sometimes off-form Hamilton and regularly being a thorn in the side of an otherwise dominant Sebastian Vettel.
+He maintained a friendly rivalry with Hamilton during their 3 years together.
+Several on track battles occurred during this period (e.g. Turkey 2010, China 2011, Hungary 2011, Brazil 2012).
+His 2011 season was particularly impressive, winning three races and out scoring a sometimes off-form Hamilton.
+He was the closest Vettel had to serious competition.
 His victory in Canada is considered to be one of the greatest comebacks ever, as he was running dead last at 2/3rds distance.
-McLaren were less consistent in 2012, but Button still won races, including McLaren’s last victory until Danial Ricciardo’s recent triumph in Monza.
+McLaren were less consistent in 2012, but Button still won races.
+This included McLaren’s last victory until Danial Ricciardo’s recent triumph in Monza.

 2013: McLaren-Mercedes: 91%